Self-Portrait with a Sunflower

-Self-Portrait with a Sunflower is a self-portrait by Anthony van Dyck, a Flemish Baroque artist from Antwerp, Spanish Netherlands.
-The oil on canvas is thought to have been painted between the years 1632-1633.
-Produced at the height of his fame, Anthony van Dyck served as "principal Paynter in order to their Majesties" in the court of Charles I of England whilst working on this self-portrait.
+Self-Portrait with a Sunflower is a self-portrait by Anthony van Dyck, a Flemish Baroque artist from Antwerp, then in the Spanish Netherlands.
+The oil on canvas painting is generally between 1632 and 1633.
+His successful ventures in the Spanish Netherlands and Italy propelled van Dyck into a career as court painter.
+Van Dyck was serving as "principal Paynter in order to their Majesties" at the court of Charles I of England when he created this self-portrait.
 The symbolism behind the sunflower and gold chain have been a point of contention amongst various art historians.
-His successful ventures in the southern part of the Netherlands and Italy propelled him into a career as court painter and made him a favourite of King Charles I and his court.
-Van Dyck's devotion for capturing the likeness of his models gave him authority over the world of portraiture long after his death in 1641.
-With such a long and storied career in art, his portrait technique evolved into what is referred to as his Late English period as seen in Self-Portrait with a Sunflower.
+Van Dyck's dedication to capturing the likeness of his models was the basis for his strong influence over the art of portraiture long after his death in 1641.
+His portrait technique evolved into what is referred to as his Late English period as seen in Self-Portrait with a Sunflower.
 This work is now in the private collection of the Duke of Westminster, housed at Eaton Hall in Cheshire.